Brandeis University Study Abroad Scholarships

 For the past 30 years, thanks to the inspiration of President Abram Sachar and the continued support of Brandeis alumni, professors, and staff, the Undergraduate Committee for Study and Research Abroad has administered a grant competition for students on need-based financial aid planning to study abroad during their college career.
 Please see the list of available scholarships below.

-- The Helen Ke Memorial Scholarship is available to students interested in studying abroad in China and learning Chinese.
-Note: this scholarship is the only Brandeis Study Abroad Scholarship that may be awarded to students without demonstrated financial need.
+- The Helen Ke Memorial Scholarship is available to students interested in studying abroad in China and who have completed at least one semester of Chinese language.
+This scholarship may be awarded to students without demonstrated financial need.

-- Saul Epstein and Meyer Schindler Endowed Scholarship for Overseas Study is available to female Humanities students interested in studying overseas.
+- Saul Epstein and Meyer Schindler Endowed Scholarship for Overseas Study gives preference to female Humanities students interested in studying overseas.

 - The Joel Friedland '76 Endowed Study Abroad Scholarship gives preference to students from the Midwest but any student with need-based financial aid may apply.

-- The Alberta Gotthardt and Henry Strage International Scholarship supports students wishing to study abroad in a developing country outside of the U.S., Canada or western Europe.
+- The Alberta Gotthardt and Henry Strage International Scholarship supports students wishing to study abroad in a developing country outside of the U.S., Canada or western Europe, or studying in India, Japan, or Russia.
+This award is not meant for students planning to study in their home country.

 Students eligible to receive need-based financial aid may apply for a grant to study abroad for Fall, Spring, or Academic Year.
 Preference will be given to students who are planning to study abroad for the full year or fall semester only.
 The only merit scholars (e.g., JBS, Presidential) who may apply for a Brandeis Study Abroad Scholarship are those who also qualify for need-based institutional financial aid.

-Exception: Applicants for the Helen Ke scholarship for study in China may be considered regardless of their financial aid status.
+Exception: Applicants for the Helen Ke, Edward Cohen, or Gerzon scholarships may be considered regardless of their financial aid status.
+Please email firstname.lastname@example.org to learn how to apply through your study abroad application.